GreatFruitOmsk/pyqtdeploy-mirror/doc/v1_differences.rst

 these changes are related to the supporting tools rather than the GUI.
 Project files created for v1 are automatically updated by later versions.

+Python v3.6 or later is required for Android targets, support for earlier versions has been removed.

 v1 recommended a directory structure to adopt when assembling the various parts of a deployable application.
 This was refered to as the *sysroot* directory.
 An unsupported script, :program:`build-sysroot.py`, was provided that created